cameronterry/opengraph-embed/readme.txt

 Inspired by [New Embeds Feature in WordPress 4.4](https://make.wordpress.org/core/2015/10/28/new-embeds-feature-in-wordpress-4-4/) which turned all WordPress-powered websites into oEmbed providers.
 OpenGraph Embed with any luck, will cover the other 75% of the internet using another CMS.

+To report bugs or feature requests, [please use Github issues](https://github.com/cameronterry/opengraph-embed/issues).

 == Installation ==
 Upload the OpenGraph plugin to your WordPress installation and click activate.

 == Frequently Asked Questions ==

-= Will OpenGraph Embed work on a WordPress Network / MultiSite? =
+= Will OpenGraph Embed work on a WordPress Network (MultiSite)? =

 Yes!
 On WordPress Networks, go to the Network Admin -> Plugins page and click "Network Activate".

 == Changelog ==

-= 0.0.1 =
+= 1.0.0 =

 * Initial release.